 GigaBIX carries NORDX into the future

-In an effort to provide a higher-density proposed Category 6 system, NORDX/CDT (Pointe-Claire, P.Q., Canada) recently introduced the GigaBIX Cross-Connect System at the BICSI Winter Conference in Orlando.
-This represents the company's first major product development since the introduction of the BIX block in the late 1970s.
+In an effort to provide a higher-density, proposed Category 6 system, NORDX/CDT (www.nordx.com) recently introduced the GigaBIX Cross-Connect System at the BICSI Winter Conference in Orlando.
+This represents the company's first major product development since the introduction of the BIX block in the late 1970's

-Traditional BIX blocks have proven to be capable of performing at the proposed Category 6 levels, yet installation and maintenance are more difficult than with the GigaBIX.
+Traditional BIX blocks have proven to be capable of performing at the proposed Category 6 levels, yet installation and maintenance are much more difficult than with the GigaBIX.
 Benoit Chevarie, product line manager in charge of GigaBIX, describes the new system as "error free."
-According to Chevarie, the system features an easy-to-install modular design with features such as color-coding and a wire guard, both aimed at protecting the already terminated pairs.
+It features an easy-to-install modular design with features such as color-coding and a wire guard, both aimed at protecting the already terminated pairs.

-Patch cords are available in six lengths, and crossconnect wires are supplied in 1,000-foot spools in an effort to minimize hardware costs.
-NORDX/CDT says the crossconnect system is provided at a 75% cost reduction, per connection, over competing systems, while the patch-cord system remains competitive with other options on the market.
+Patch cords are available in six various lengths and cross-connect wires are supplied in 1,000 foot spools in an effort to minimize hardware costs.
+The cross-connect system is provided at a 75 percent cost reduction, per connection, over competing systems, while the patch cord system remains competitive with other options on the market.

 Additionally, the system guarantees a channel bandwidth of up to 300 MHz and offers a data rate of up to 4.8 Gigabits per second.
 Expected to begin shipping at the end of January 2001, GigaBIX has already been ordered by Montreal based Standard Life Insurance, TRW, and Federal Express.